Our award winning Southern African conservation team work to help protect and research desert elephants in Namibia.

 On day 9 you will head back to base camp.

-After a relaxed breakfast the team will pack up and lead back to the coastal town of Swakopmund on the Skeleton Coast.
+After a relaxed breakfast the team will pack up and lead back to the city of Swakopmund on the Skeleton Coast before departing / travelling on the next day.

 While based at the school the team will work for a few hours in the morning, then head back to the camp for a break and lunch before returning to the school from around 2pm to 4:30pm.